-recent news report highlights the current backlog of retirement applications at the Office of Personnel Management (OPM).
-In August 2017, the backlog of applications was 17,125.
-The average time used to process an application was about 76 days.
+recent report highlights the current backlog of retirement applications at the Office of Personnel Management (OPM).
+In July 2019, the backlog of applications was up to 18,413.
+The average time used to process an application was around 55 days.